ioos/notebooks_demos/webpage/other_resources.md

 ### Windows

 Run the installer.
-Choose *For all users* instead *For just myself* to `miniconda` is installed outside your user `namespace`.
+Choose *Just myself* instead *All users* so `miniconda` is installed in your user `namespace`.
 Also, make sure both boxes that sets Miniconda as your default Python, and add it to the path are checked!

-**ASIDE 0:** If you do not have permission to install *For all users*, then some of the paths below may need editing to reflect the user space folder!
+**ASIDE 0:** If have a personal laptop it is fine to use *All users* instead.

 **ASIDE 1:** If you are using ArcGIS, or any other Python distribution,